huuhghhgyg/MicroCityNotes/docs/notes/web_ui_en.md

 ## Notes
 ![Turn off automatic translation](./images/MicroCityWeb/AutoTranslate.png)

-**Turn off automatic translation:** If automatic translation is turned on, it needs to be manually turned off, otherwise there will be errors in code execution.
+**Turn off automatic translation:** If your operating system language is not English and the browser has automatic translation enabled, it needs to be manually disabled, otherwise there will be errors when running the code.